 Step-by-Step Guide to Changing your Name

-First things first, you’ve got 30 days after your official name change to drive your motor vehicle on over to the DPS and update your driver license.
+First things first, you’ve got 30 days after your official name change to drive your motor vehicle on over to the DPS office and have your driver license change to the new name.
 Luckily it’s a pretty easy process and shouldn’t take up too much of your time or energy.
 You’ll bring whatever official documents you have regarding the name change.
-These documents need to be the legit originals because a certified copy will not be accepted.
+These documents need to be the legit originals because a certified copy will not be accepted proof.

 Here are the documents you’ll need depending on the type of name change: